SanthoshEasuwar/java-foundations/README.md

-# java-foundations
+# Java Foundations

-Java fundamentals and problem-solving practice using core concepts such as OOP, arrays, strings, and basic data structures.
+This repository contains my Java learning journey focused on building strong programming fundamentals.

+## Topics Covered
+- Core Java syntax
+- Object-Oriented Programming (OOP)
+- Arrays and Strings
+- Basic problem-solving
+- Clean and readable code practices

+## Purpose
+This repository is created as part of my preparation for software engineering internships and to strengthen my Java foundations.